robertwe/robertwe.github.io/_posts/2014-11-07-bye-bye-ghost.md

 tags: [Ghost, Jekyll]
 ---
 {% include JB/setup %}
-After some time I finally decided to drop Ghost and move forward with some other solution.
+After some time I finally decided to drop Ghost and migrate to some other tool/system. &nbsp;
 _Why I did not stick with Ghost:_

    -  expecially when I would like to put some `code` in the post Ghost formating makes me cry - simple does not work